boytchev/texture-generator/docs/entangled.md

 ## Entangled
 <img src="images/entangled.jpg">

-This texture rendered a ball of entangled lines or the [lineae of Europa](https://en.wikipedia.org/wiki/Europa_(moon)#Lineae), one of the Galilean moons of Jupiter.
+This texture renderes a ball of entangled lines or the [lineae of Europa](https://en.wikipedia.org/wiki/Europa_(moon)#Lineae), one of the Galilean moons of Jupiter.
 The generated texture is intended for color maps.
 Click on a snapshot to